deeps-03/Real-Time-Data-Processing-System-for-Weather-Monitoring/README.md

 - Node.js (v14 or later)
 - npm (v6 or later)
 - An OpenWeatherMap API key (you can use the API key that's already present)
+   - OpenWeatherMap API key should be entered in WeatherDashboard.tsx and docker-compose.yml

 ## Docker Usage